santec-corporation/Santec_IL_STS/README.md

     > [!IMPORTANT]
     > Crucial information necessary for users to succeed.

-    - Make sure that the TSL LD diod is switched ON and warm up during 30min
+    - Make sure that the TSL LD diode is switched ON and warm up during 30min
     - It is recommended to perform a zeroing of the MPM (see MPM user manual)

     ![N|Solid](https://user-images.githubusercontent.com/103238519/187052163-7718c0ee-4fc7-44a3-9086-b7af40b0100a.png)